mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 | Cells get only minutes of balance time | Final stage at e.g. 0.5 A for up to 300 min |
 | Bad vibes & stress to BMS and Battery | Safely restore pack balance |

+The voltages in the "soft-charge" section act as triggers that reduce the charge current when the battery approaches full capacity.

+The actual final charge voltage is set here: "10 Set Voltage Limit".

+For example, if you set 54.75V as your "Set Voltage Limit", the charger will work towards that voltage at the configured current (12 Set DC Current Limit).

+As the output voltage approaches the steep end of the voltage curve, it triggers the "soft-charge" algorithm at the specified voltages to gradually reduce the charge current.

+The final trigger also starts a timer, allowing you to define how long the battery should remain in the balancing phase.
+Once that period has elapsed, the charger switches off.

+It is important to note that drawing power from the battery during soft charge is not ideal.
+While it won’t damage the battery, it is recommended to disable soft-charge if the battery is in use while charging.

+For optimal results, perform soft charging when the battery is not under load.

 ---

 ![Screenshot 2025-04-26 123037](https://github.com/user-attachments/assets/7927d538-de9b-440c-9909-e9dbcc36aaae)